Open double quoteOpen double quote

 Public Exhibitions

-Our students exhibit at world-class professional venues, including Rockefeller Plaza, along Madison Avenue, and in SVA’s Gramercy Gallery, where Spectrum NY1 News recently interviewed our students about a poster collaboration with NASA.
+Our students exhibit at world-class professional venues, including Rockefeller Plaza, SVA Theatre, along Madison Avenue, and in SVA’s Gramercy Gallery, where Spectrum NY1 News recently interviewed our students about a poster collaboration with NASA.

 Students have the opportunity to showcase their work to a larger audience at our public "Début" showcases each spring, which impress crowds with playable, student-designed video games, interactive stations where hand gestures control coded interfaces, and AR-activated posters.